 Special thanks to my friends Shuchi Mehta and Drishti Kothari for helping me out with the edits to this much-needed blog.
 Our love for Udaipur is infinite and this made us work on this article together.
 It was great working with you!

-Looking for places nearby Udaipur, check out my blog post on
+Looking for places nearby Udaipur city, check out my blog post on

 - The second longest wall in the world at Kumbhalgarh Fort, Rajasthan